Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

           chunk.ChunkStart,
       )
   }

+  Currently we only use range bounds when there is a single numeric primary key; composite keys fall back to LIMIT/OFFSET chunking.
   ```
   - `claimed_by`: Shows which instance is responsible for that chunk
   - `claimed_at`: Shows when the instance was assigned to the chunk